Quantum geometric tensor determines the pure-state i.i.d. conversion rate in the resource theory of asymmetry for any compact Lie group: Proof for the main theorem for any projective unitary representations

-This means that the matrix $V(g)$ is determined by the Lie algebraic structure and is independent of the representation if $G$ is a connected compact Lie group.
+Since $\mathrm{Ad}_g$ is a linear invertible transformation, the matrix $V(g)$ is invertible, is determined by the Lie algebraic structure, and is independent of the representation of $G$.

-Let us fix a local coordinate of $G$ in a neighborhood of the identity $e \in G$, which parametrizes the elements as $ g(\bm{\lambda})$ such that $g(\bm{0})=e$.
-In this coordinate system, the QGT for $\psi$ is given by
+Let us fix a local coordinate of $G$ in a neighborhood of the identity $e \in G$, which parametrizes the elements as $ g(\lambda)$ such that $g(0)=e$.
+In this coordinate system, the QGT for a pure state $\psi=\ket{\psi}\bra{\psi}$ is given by

-where $X_\mu \coloneqq \left.-\ii\frac{\partial}{\partial \lambda^\mu}U(g(\bm{\lambda}))\right|_{\bm{\lambda}=\bm{0}}$.
+where $X_\mu \coloneqq \left.-\ii\frac{\partial}{\partial \lambda^\mu}U(g(\lambda))\right|_{\lambda=0}$.
 Similarly, the QGT for $\mathcal{U}_g(\psi)=\ket{\psi(g)}\bra{\psi(g)}$, where $\ket{\psi(g)}\coloneqq U(g)\ket{\psi}$, is given by

 where $X_\mu(g)\coloneqq U(g)^\dag X_\mu U(g)$.
 By using the matrix defined in Eq.~\eqref{eq:vector_tfm}, we get

 Therefore, $\mathcal{Q}^{\mathcal{U}_g(\psi)}=V(g)^\top \mathcal{Q}^{\psi} V(g)$. \end{proof}